projectcalico/calico/master/usage/service-advertisement.md

 available endpoints for that service.

 You may want to enable this feature if you would like Kubernetes services to be accessible outside of the cluster without the need for a dedicated load balancer.
+Please note this feature is currently limited to services having a `Type` of `ClusterIP`.

 ## Prerequisites